dorisxy99/Real-Time-Circles/README.md

 # Real-Time-Circles

-This is a sample project using socket io, node, and express.
+This is a sample project using socket io, node, express, and javascript.

 To browse the project on your localhost:3000, type npm i, and nodemon to start the express backend after clone.